gdmoney/olde800.com/README.md

 ## Deployment Steps:
 ### 1. S3
-   - create buckets and enable static website hosting
+- create a bucket and enable static website hosting

 ### 2. Cert Manager
 - request a public cert

 ### 3. CloudFront
 - create a distribution

 ### 4. Route 53
 - create A records

 ### 5. CodePipeline
 - link the GitHub repo and the S3 bucket